How to Become a Police Officer in Denver

 Denver Police Salary and Jobs Outlook

 The average annual salary of a Denver Patrol Officer is $67,940.1 Pay increases as well as various promotional opportunities are common within the department.
-In the year 2014, the department estimates that it will be hiring 50 new officers in July and 50 more in December.2
+As of January 2017, the department is hiring and asks interested candidates to submit a Candidate Interest Form via their webiste.2

 For more information on current Denver law enforcement positions, take a look at our state job board page.